armikhalev/skarbnik/README.md

 |---------------|-------------------------------------------------------------------------------------------|
 | cljfmt fix    | Auto-formats all clj/cljs code.
 See [cljfmt](https://github.com/weavejester/cljfmt)       |
 | kibit         | Statically analyse clj/cljs and give suggestions                                          |

+## TODO:
+- On Open File: If recur payments selected, then notify user that all selections will be lost
+- OR: Crete separate folder for every statement where selected payments saved along with statement.
+BUT needs UI to delete statements with all data.
+- Fix all the error messages, they should notify user about solution of the problem that caused error
+- Create search bar
+- Add reset for Dates range
+- Figure out how to show `big` payments